 The primary significance of our work is our contribution towards modelling of TCP performance in the context of the relative lack of such (analytically inspired) results for hybrid networks.
 Of the few earlier studies, [12] investigated TCP/RLP performance with CDMA wireless link; as FER (frame error rate) increases, it suggested increasing the number of retransmissions at link layer to alleviate TCP throughput degradation.
 [13] and [14] considered the effect of forward error correction (FEC), and [15] studied the interaction between TCP and ARQ as well.
 However all of them relied primarily on simulation, and did not propose any substantive analytical model.
-Some useful analytical models were proposed in [16] [17], but they focused on the impact of burst errors in a fading channel while ignoring wireless propagation delay (and the resulting interaction with TCP congestion control algorithm) which is not feasible for TCP-over-satellite.
+Some useful analytical models were proposed in [16] [17], but they focused on the impact of burst errors in a fading channel while ignoring wireless propagation delay (and the resulting interaction with TCP congestion control algorithm) which is not feasible for TCP-oversatellite.
 [21] took segmentation at link layer into consideration and modelled TCP over ARQ using a Markov method; however, the propagation delay at the link layer was again neglected.
 [18] evaluated performance of hybrid ARQ in LEO satellite networks, but did not study TCP performance.
 [19] proposed an analytical model to evaluate the performance of TCP over Go-Back-N ARQ in UMTS environments.
 Although [19] took the wireless propagation delay into consideration, Go-Back-N is less effective than selective repeat ARQ (see [20]), which limits the application of the model proposed in [19].

-In summary, there does not exist any reliable analytical estimate of TCP throughput for E2E with LL SR-ARQ or TCP Splitting in a lossy hybrid network - our work provides the first comprehensive analysis.
+In summary, there does not exist any useful analytical estimates of TCP throughput for E2E with LL SR-ARQ or TCP Splitting in a lossy hybrid network - our work provides the first comprehensive analysis.
 Further, the analysis is validated by simulation with ns- $2^{TM}$ simulator.
 Our main conclusions are that TCP splitting generally outperforms E2E scheme; however in the case where the end-to-end delay is dominated by terrestrial portion (and not the satellite link, such as in LEO network where the round trip time is 10ms) and buffer size is limited at intermediate node, E2E scheme is preferred.
-The only metric investigated in this paper is throughput and delay performance is not considered; this limits the utility of the analysis to data services such as email and FTP that are not very delay sensitive.
+The only metric investigated in this paper is throughput; delay performance is not considered based on the assumption that mainstream applications on today's Internet remain data services such as web browsing, email, and FTP, all of which are not very delay sensitive.